 As a member of a shielding family, I have been watching in awe over the past few months as my fellow funeral celebrants and funeral sector colleagues go to herculean efforts to support families through incredibly challenging times.

 Funerals have been stripped back to the bare minimum to prevent the spread of Covid-19.
-Attendance numbers have been restricted to immediate family only and shielding relatives have been advised not to attend.
-Physical distancing measures are in place with all attendees spaced 2 metres apart.
+Attendance numbers have been restricted to 20 mourners with strict physical distancing measures in place, all attendees must be spaced 2 metres apart.
 Everyone attending must adhere to a stringent no contact policy with each other or with anything in the room, including the coffin.
-They may also be following the Government guidance to wear masks in enclosed spaces.
+Face masks at indoor funerals are now compulsory.

 These measures are understandable in that they have clearly been an important part of the prevention of further illness and deaths from Covid-19.
 However, they have come at a huge emotional cost despite the valiant efforts of all involved to ease the process for families and create a loving and memorable tribute to the person who has died.